Jerrehj/ExpandableListView/README.md

 # ExpandableListView
 ## **Synopsis**
-Hello this blog will serve as a helpful guide in under standing the functionality, use, history and how to create an ExpandableListView of your own. expandable list views are a type of view that shows items in a vertically scrolling list by expanding and collapsing the group when user touches it`s header.
+Hello, this blog will serve as a helpful guide in under standing the functionality, use, history and how to create an ExpandableListView of your own. expandable list views are a type of view that shows items in a vertically scrolling list by expanding and collapsing the group when user touches it`s header.
 You may have seen something like this in app menus, options or settings expandable list views are useful because the can show a lot of data or give all options required at a certain time.

 ## **History**
-This view has been present since API 1 and derives from the folling packge library path java.lang.Object
+This view has been present since API 1 with some methods and attributes being implemented in API 14, 21 and 23 and derives from the following package library path

+java.lang.Object
   -->	android.view.View
  	   -->	android.view.ViewGroup